mlrun/mlrun/docs/runtimes/node-affinity.md

 ### On Demand vs. Spot

-On-demand Instances provide full control over the instance lifecycle.
+On-demand instances provide full control over the instance lifecycle.
 You decide when to launch, stop, hibernate, start, reboot, or terminate it.
 With Spot instances you request capacity from specific availability zones, though it is
 susceptible to spot capacity availability.
 This is a good choice if you can be flexible about when your applications run and if your applications can be interrupted.